AleksaBjelogrlic/ASM2464PD-RE/README.md

 ## No more Mr. Nice Guy

 Ok, I am no longer cleanroom reverse engineering this thing, I am now on a quest to figure out why this accursed thing doesn't work

+## It's not a problem I can solve board-level, it's just cursed down to the silicon

+After a lot of searching, this chip will just not work with older TBT3 hosts.
+Since compatibility is already hard enough with pcie tunneling, I've decided not to pursue this chip for ThunderScope.
+I'll keep the repo up, but I don't plan on doing more work on it.
+It was good practice to eventually tackle the JHL9000 series for TBT5 - that'll be a lot of fun.